Date Cake Pops

 Sticky Date Cake Pops

-In support of this, I’ve re-created a British dessert and given it a twist so that you and your little witches and wizards can enjoy a fun treat this Halloween.
+It’s Halloween, and I’ve re-created a British dessert and given it a twist so that you and your little witches and wizards can enjoy a fun treat this Halloween.

 Makes about 30 pops